jmettraux/5town/out/creatures/Dragon_Brass_Adult.md

 ***Breath Weapons (Recharge 5-6).*** The dragon uses one of the following breath weapons.

-***Fire Breath..*** The dragon exhales fire in an 60ft\_18m\_12sq\_tt line that is 5ft\_1.5m\_1sq wide.
+***Fire Breath.*** The dragon exhales fire in an 60ft\_18m\_12sq\_tt line that is 5ft\_1.5m\_1sq wide.
 Each creature in that line must make a DC 18 Dexterity saving throw, taking 45 (13d6) fire damage on a failed save, or half as much damage on a successful one.

-***Sleep Breath..*** The dragon exhales sleep gas in a 60ft\_18m\_12sq\_tt cone.
+***Sleep Breath.*** The dragon exhales sleep gas in a 60ft\_18m\_12sq\_tt cone.
 Each creature in that area must succeed on a DC 18 Constitution saving throw or fall unconscious for 10 minutes.
 This effect ends for a creature if the creature takes damage or someone uses an action to wake it.